antariandel/daqhats_dev/README.md

    ```
 You can now run the example programs under ~/daqhats/examples and create your own programs.
 Refer to the [Examples](#examples) section below for more information.

+#### List the installed boards
+You can use the tool daqhats_list_boards at any time to display a list of the detected MCC DAQ HATs.
+This list is generated from the EEPROM images so it will not be correct if you change the board stack without updating the EEPROM images (see below.)

 #### Update the EEPROM images
 If you change your board stack, you must update the saved EEPROM images so that the library has the correct board information: